indiajacksonphd/Helio-Lite/README.md

 1. Access your EC2 instance using the Elastic IP address through SSH or the AWS Management Console.
 2. Log in with the initial admin account (`admin1`) created during the setup process.
-3. Open a terminal within the EC2 instance to execute the setup scripts.
+3. Open a terminal within your admin JupyterLab environment to execute the setup scripts.

 ### Option A: Automatic Setup